-The definition of the type span\tp is given in Figure 4.
+The type span_tp is described in Figure 4.
 It is an example of a dependent type, as it takes formal arguments in the form of variables x, i and g1, that the body of the type can use, i.e., depend on.
 The roles of the variables differ depending on the keyword that binds them.
-For example, the Cog keyword forall binds the variable x of type ptr, and indicates that span\tp is a specification for a procedure that has x as input.
+For example, the Coq keyword forall binds the variable x of type ptr, and indicates that span_tp is a specification for a procedure that has x as input.
 Indeed, span is exactly such a procedure, as apparent from Section 2.
-Using forall to bind x allows x to be used in the body of span\tp, but also in the body of span (Figure 2).
+Using forall to bind x allows x to be used in the body of span_tp, but also in the body of span (Figure 3).
 On the other hand, i and g1 are bound by FCSL binder {...}.
-This binding is different; it allows i and g1 to be used in the body of span\tp, but not in the procedure span.
+This binding is different; it allows i and g1 to be used in the body of span_tp, but not in the procedure span.
 In terminology of Hoare-style logic, i and g1 are logical variables (aka. ghosts), which are used in specs, but not in the code.
 STsep is a Coq macro, defined by FCSL announcing that what follows is a Hoare-style partial correctness specification for a concurrent program.
-The component SpanTree sp in the brackets is the concurroid whose protocol span\tp respects.
+The component SpanTree sp in the brackets is the concurroid whose protocol span_tp respects.
 We will define SpanTree shortly.
 Finally, the parentheses include the precondition and the postcondition (defined as Coq's functions) that we want to ascribe to span.
-The precondition is a predicate over the prestate s1.
+The precondition is a predicate over the pre-state s1.
 The postcondition is a predicate over the boolean result r and post-state s2.
 As customary in many programming languages, Coq included, we omit the types of various variables when the system can infer them (e.g., the variables i, s1 and s2 are all of type state).